GooTechnologies/learn/tutorials/engine-intro/index.md

 ## Textures part 2

-Next you can see how you can set an ambient color and add a texture to the **map of textures** in the Material. {% highlight js %}material.uniforms.materialAmbient = color; material.setTexture('DIFFUSE_MAP', texture); {% endhighlight %} The second line tells the material instance to use the provided **texture** as it's diffuse map.
+Next you can see how you can set an ambient color and add a texture to the **map of textures** in the Material.

+{% highlight js %}
+material.uniforms.materialAmbient = color; material.setTexture('DIFFUSE_MAP', texture);
+{% endhighlight %}

+The second line tells the material instance to use the provided **texture** as it's diffuse map.
 Remember that diffuse simply stands for the **basic colors** an object has for each surface pixel.
 If we wanted some cool bump mapping effects we could similarly set a different texture as a depth or normal map.
 Other texture map names in uberShader are: NORMAL_MAP, SPECULAR_MAP, LIGHT_MAP, EMISSIVE_MAP, DEPTH_MAP

 ## Entities